theNewDynamic/minjinlee.com/_events/the_page_series_at_the_national_arts_club.md

 ---
 title: The PAGE Series at The National Arts Club
 start_at: 2007-06-14T20:00:00-05:00
+venue:
-venue: National Arts Club
+  name: National Arts Club
-venue_link: www.nationalartsclub.org
+  link: www.nationalartsclub.org
 _slug: the_page_series_at_the_national_arts_club
 ---